tfeldmann/organize/docs/page/config.rst

 and any other property of the python ``pathlib.Path`` (`official documentation <https://docs.python.org/3/library/pathlib.html#methods-and-properties>`_) object.

-Additionally filters may return information about the file.
+Additionally :ref:`Filters` may return information about the file.
-The regular expressio
+Check the documentation and examples of the filter to see available placeholder variables and usage examples.
+Some examples include:

+- ``{lastmodified.year}`` -- the year the file was last modified
+- ``{regex.yournamedgroup}`` -- anything you can extract via regular expressions
+- ``{extension.upper}`` -- the file extension in uppercase
+- ... and many more.